hydrocodes/hydRopclim/README.md

 ```
 Please, check tutorial folder for codelines examples and more details:
 https://github.com/hydrocodes/hydRopclim/tree/main/tutorial

+*Some systems require to change regional settings to English format.

 ## 4. Credits
 `hydRopclim` was developed by Pedro Rau at Water Research and Technology Center of Universidad de Ingenieria y Tecnologia (UTEC-CITA, Lima) 084-2018-108 FONDECYT-BM-IADT-MU PROCIENCIA.
 For any issue or suggestion please write to: pedro.rau.ing@gmail.com